What is the Yale Endowment?

 In short, Yale has a very large endowment.
-Yale's endowment is currently $30.3 billion.
-This is the second largest university endowment in the world and is larger than the GDP of 87 countries.
-For comparison, the City of New Haven's yearly budget is $556.6 million.
-The endowment's daily earnings were approximately $9 million a day in 2018-2019.
+Yale's endowment is currently $42.3 billion.
+This is the second largest university endowment in the world, larger than the GDP of 103 countries.
+For comparison, the City of New Haven's budget in 2021 was $569 million.
+The endowment's daily earnings were approximately $30 million a day in fiscal year 2021.
 Crucially, what isn't included in the Endowment is property, tuition revenue, sports (!), and Federal and State Grants.

 The endowment funds are designated for the long-term funding of University operations, with the majority of funds going towards “undesignated” expenses, “miscellaneous specific purposes,” and professorships.
 The remaining quarter of the endowment is designated for financial aid, maintenance and books.